maiko254/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute - Script that adds execute permission to the owner of the file hello.
 6-multiple_permissions - Script that adds execute permission to the owner of the file hello.
 7-everybody - Script that adds execution permission to the owner, the group owner and the other users, to the file hello.
+8-James_Bond - script that sets the permission to the file hello.